TNolan01/tommy1/README.md

 ### SEO - Search Engine Optimization

 <p>As part of the SEO for this site I have compiled a list of keywords.
 These keywords have been included in the site header under the meta tag 'keywords'.
-A '<title>' has also been included on the base.html with the text <strong>Tommy Williamson Landscape & Agri Supplies</strong>.</p>
+A '<title>' has also been included on the base.html with the text <strong>Tommy Williamson Landscape & Agri Supplies</strong>. </p>
 <p>To further help search function I am using descriptive text on the product images, in addition where possible I have descriptive text on anchor tag elements.</p>

 #### Keyword Research:
 <p>List of keywords was compiled and included in the site header.
-In addition, a simple title elemet was add to the base.html</p>
+In addition, a simple title element was add to the base.html</p>
 <ul>
 <li>Tommy Williamson Landscaping and Gardening Supplies</li>
 <li>Arches</li>
-<li>Pegolas</li>
+<li>Pergolas</li>
 <li>Bark Mulch</li>
-<li>Composted Top Soil</li>
+<li>Composted Topsoil</li>
 <li>Farm Fencing Stakes</li>
 <li>Garden Sprays</li>
 <li>Gates</li>